MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-target.md

 ---
 title: bdehdcfg target
-description: Windows Commands topic for bdehdcfg target - Prepares a partition for use as a system drive by BitLocker and Windows recovery.
+description: Windows Commands topic for bdehdcfg target, which prepares a partition for use as a system drive by BitLocker and Windows recovery. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: f761d25d-8349-4ac7-ac46-6bb340a4348f

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: f761d25d-8349-4ac7-ac46-6bb340a4348f
 author: coreyp-at-msft